 Leafy spurge biological control involves the introduction of one or more different insect species that have co-evolved with leafy spurge in its original old-world habitats.
 The most commonly released biocontrol agents in the Yampa River Basin have been flea beetles in the genus Aphthona, as well as a stem-boring beetle from the genus Oberea.
 Recent investigations have also revealed the presence of another introduced species for which no record of local release has been found, the leafy spurge hawk moth (Hyles euphorbiae).
 More information on leafy spurge biological control can be found on the YRLSP Resources page.

 Leafy spurge biocontrol agents photographed locally in 2019

-Left top and bottom: Leafy Spurge Flea Beetles
+Left top and bottom: Leafy Spurge Flea Beetles (black and brown)

 Right top: Leafy Spurge Hawk Moth Caterpillar

 The YRLSP’s efforts towards establishing a leafy spurge biocontrol monitoring program began in 2018, with the research and compilation of all available records for legacy leafy spurge biocontrol releases in Moffat and Routt counties.
 The location and year of release for over 40 sites were identified (see the YRLSP Maps pages.)
 For most of these release sites we also have additional information regarding the type and quantity of biocontrol insects that were released.